davidscholberg/tmux-cluster/README.md

 #### Symlink the tmc script

 You may optionally symlink the `tmc` script into a directory in your `$PATH` if you want to be able to run `tmc` on the command line from anywhere.
+The advantage of symlinking is that when you `git pull` the latest changes, the symlink will already point to the updated `tmc` script.

 If your `~/bin` directory is in your `$PATH`, then you can create the symlink as follows: